HOPE: Home Organization of Parent Educators (VA)

 Home Instruction Contacts, Forms & Testing Opportunites

-Notice of Intent to Homeschool is usually due AUGUST 15th (or as soon as possible if mid-year) to your county.
-Be sure to keep a copy of your submissions every year...just in case!
+In VA: Notice of Intent is usually due by AUGUST 15th (or as soon as possible if mid-year) to your county.
+Be sure to keep a copy of your submissions every year.

 If you need further assistance with this, contact us HERE.